Early Elementary Program

 Brightworks students learn to use ear protection, protective eyewear, hair ties (for long hair), and safety gloves when indicated.
 Kindergarteners do not use power saws.

-Kids can build the coolest things – as you may see when you are on campus for a tour.
-From the play structures out back, to the fort in the kindergarten classroom, to a planetarium in the middle school.
+Kids can build the coolest things – as you may see when you are on campus.
+From the play structures out back, to the fort in the early elementary classroom, to a planetarium in the middle school.
 At Brightworks, we believe that kids are capable – and we love helping them to build their dreams!
 (And to learn about failure and experimentation along the way.)

 Are immunizations required?